-☐ If requesting handouts to be printed for you, please send or email presentation by deadline Email all documents to the ICHP Continuing Pharmacy Education Department at TrishW@ichpnet.org, with the exception of the signed Conflict of Interest Declaration and the Tax ID Form (if applicable) which should be faxed or mailed to us (see page 2 for fax and address).
+Email all documents to the ICHP Continuing Pharmacy Education Department at TrishW@ichpnet.org, with the exception of the signed Conflict of Interest Declaration which should be faxed or mailed to us (see page 2 for fax and address).
 We do accept electronic and digital signatures in our Adobe fillable PDFs.